Clavish

-Cian Wright (born 1999), known professionally as Clavish, is a British rapper from Stamford Hill, London.
-He is currently signed to the German-British Universal subsidiary, Polydor Records.
+Cian Francis William Wright (born 4 October 1998), known professionally as Clavish, is a British rapper from Stamford Hill, London.
+He is currently an independent artist who was previously signed to the German-British Universal subsidiary, Polydor Records.
 He is noted for his signature flow on trap and drill beats.
 In December 2022, Clavish earned his first UK Top 10 with the D-Block Europe-assisted "Rocket Science" which peaked at number 9 on the UK Singles Chart.
 His first mixtape Rap Game Awful released on 13 January 2023 and debuted at number 4 on the UK Albums Chart.

 Career

 2018–2021: Career beginnings and 2022

 Clavish began rapping in 2018 with the release of "All These Funds".
 Following a quiet 2019, Clavish broke through with his appearance on GRM Daily's "Daily Duppy" series with his own reaching over ten million views on YouTube.
 In 2021, Clavish released the singles "One of a Kind" in August and "Like This" in November, and followed up with his debut EP 2022 in December.